Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data: Introduction and Summary

-This paper therefore aims to explore a possible relation between the present quantized space-time element theory and the features of the cosmic-ray energy spectrum.
-The ultraviolet cut-off energy is first examined in detail, considering the structure of the main composition of a proton with the help of current particle data for up and down quarks, as well as the corresponding cosmological data for the dark matter and vacuum energy expressed by the cosmological constant $\Lambda$.
-In the present analysis of the experimental data, the ultraviolet cut-off energy in Minkowski space is distinguished from that in Wick-rotated (Euclidean) space.
-This study subsequently precisely predicts the ultraviolet cut-off energy using the present quantized space-time element theory, and focuses on the relation between the predicted cut-off energy of about $3$ PeV and experimental data for the cosmic-ray energy spectrum.
-It is found from the literature that the experimentally observed energy spectrum of the cosmic-ray flux per unit energy shows a break, called a 'knee', at a corresponding energy of about 3 PeV.
+This paper therefore aims to explore a possible relation between the relativistic cut-off theory and the features of the cosmic-ray energy spectrum.
+The ultraviolet cut-off energy is first examined in detail, with the help of current particle data and the corresponding cosmological data.
+This study theoretically predicts that the ultraviolet cut-off energy is about $3$ [PeV].
+Meanwhile, it is reported in the literature that the experimentally observed energy spectrum of the cosmic-ray flux shows a break, called a 'knee', at a corresponding energy of about 3 [PeV].
 Thus, cosmic rays decay in the form of a power law $(E_{\rm c})^{-s}$ with $s$ being the spectral index as the cosmic-ray energy $E_{\rm c}$ increases, showing a greater decline above the knee energy.
-It is found that this theoretical cut-off energy coincides with the experimental value for the knee energy at which a break in the energy spectrum of cosmic rays occurs.
+It is found that this theoretical cut-off energy coincides with the experimental value for the knee energy.
+This coincidence forms the first finding of this study.